 This stage is characterized by subtle signs such as occasional lameness or stiffness when turning or walking in circles.

 At this stage, lameness becomes more pronounced and difficult to manage with medication or physical therapy alone.
 Surgery could be necessary to treat the condition.

 This stage is associated with significant lameness, difficulty getting up from lying down, and an inability to walk without assistance.
 Surgery might be needed for pain relief.

 This is the most advanced stage of hip dysplasia and can be very painful.
 Surgery will usually be necessary to help relieve pain and improve mobility.

 Treating Canine Hip Dysplasia

-Treatment for canine hip dysplasia will depend on the severity of the condition.
+Treating hip dysplasia will depend on the severity of their condition.
 In mild cases, your veterinarian can recommend weight management, exercise, and physical therapy to help reduce pain and maintain mobility.
-Medications such as nonsteroidal anti-inflammatory drugs (NSAIDs) or glucosamine may also be prescribed to manage pain and inflammation.
+Medications such as nonsteroidal anti-inflammatory drugs (NSAIDs) or glucosamine can also be prescribed to manage pain and inflammation.

 In more severe cases, surgery will be necessary to realign or reconstruct their hip joint.
 Surgery is typically recommended when your dog is young, because it can help reduce pain and improve mobility, as well as fix the problem.

 The best way to prevent hip dysplasia is by keeping your pet at a healthy weight and giving them regular exercise, because obesity can make their hip dysplasia symptoms worse.
 It’s essential to stay in contact with your veterinarian and follow their advice closely.
 With preparation and care, hip dysplasia can be effectively managed so that your dog can live a happy, healthy life.